-- ii) If patient requires transportation by Public Health Clinic Services to and from clinic appointments, patient must be able to enter and exit a passenger vehicle independently. - d) Have continued close medical supervision, including directly observed therapy (DOT) - e) Continue appropriate multi-drug TB therapy, even if another pulmonary process is diagnosed, pending final culture results are negative for M. tuberculosis from at least three (3) sputum specimens. - f) There is a documented plan (Request for Hospital Discharge/Transfer Approval Form H-804) for continued TB care either by private physician or the Department of Public Health. - 4) Interpretation of negative nucleic acid amplification tests (NAATs), including Xpert:
+- d) Have continued close medical supervision, including directly observed therapy (DOT) - e) Continue appropriate multi-drug TB therapy, even if another pulmonary process is diagnosed, pending final culture results are negative for M. tuberculosis from at least three (3) sputum specimens. - f) There is a documented plan (Request for Hospital Discharge/Transfer Approval Form H-804) for continued TB care either by private physician or the Department of Public Health. - 4) Interpretation of negative nucleic acid amplification tests (NAATs), including Xpert:

-A patient suspected of pulmonary TB disease can be presumed to have infection with non-tuberculous mycobacteria (NTM) if there are at least two AFB smear positive respiratory samples which are both NAAT negative for MTB and 2+ or greater in AFB smear grade.
-Lower grade AFB smear positivity as well as negative AFB smear specimens have produced falsely negative NAAT results (local data, not published).
-For other situations, a patient may be discharged into a high-risk setting after consultation and approval of TB Control Program iii.
+A patient suspected of pulmonary TB disease can be presumed to have infection with non-tuberculous mycobacteria (NTM) if there are at least two respiratory samples that are both NAAT negative for MTB and one of those samples is at least 1+ or greater in AFB smear grade.
+Negative AFB smear specimens alone have produced falsely negative NAAT results.
+When interpreting negative NAAT results from exclusively AFB smear negative specimens, a patient may be discharged into a high-risk setting after consultation and approval of the TB Control Program.
+NAAT testing should be performed within 7 days of multi-drug TB chemotherapy as prior TB treatment may decrease the sensitivity of the NAAT.
+Add-on NAATs to existing specimens also have lower sensitivity.
+Special situations will be reviewed by the TB Control Program on a case-by-case basis for discharge criteria.